mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/ClientAPITypeScript.md

 #### Return Type (delete)

-A JSON object containing the number of records that were deleted (always 1).
+A JSON object containing the number of REST Documents that were deleted (always 1).

 #### Reference (delete)